dynamicalsystemslaboratory/firearm-ownership/causal-analysis/README.md

 - main.m: The main script that calls all other tables and functions to compute transfer entropy in the different triads.
 - compute_TE.m: A function that computes the observed transfer entropy between pairs of variables and shuffles time series to create surrogate distributions.
 - conditional_TE.m: A function that computes conditional transfer entropy while preserving structures in the data.
+- delay_analysis.m: A script that calls compute_delay_TE.m to compute conditional transfer entropy with delays for every pair of variables under consideration in this study.
+The script also plots the figures in figures 5 and 6 in the Supporting Information.
+- compute_delay_TE.m: A function that computes the observed transfer entropy between pairs of variables with a delay on the source variable and on the variable conditioned upon.
+It calls the conditional_TE.m function.